 The HE Operation element, EHT Operation element and UHR Operation element if operating in the 6 GHz band

+The UHR Operation element provides an indication of the operational parameters for the AP transmitting the element.
+If the AP corresponding to the transmitted BSSID in a multiple BSSID set, then the indicated parameters also apply to APs corresponding to the nontransmitted BSSID in the same set.

 The format of the UHR Operation element is shown in Figure 9-aa1 (UHR Operation element format).